IHDE-Alliance/solarnet_metadata/docs/_templates/parta.md

 The keyword `FT_LOCK` is used to indicate the status of any feature tracking `FT_LOCK``=0` (no feature tracking lock) or `FT_LOCK``=1` (feature tracking lock) for individual exposures, with appropriate averages as mentioned above.

 The keyword `ROT_COMP` should be set to 1 if automated solar rotation compensation was in effect during the observation, and to 0 if not.
-The keyword `ROT_MODL` should be set to specify the rotation model used for rotation compensation[^footnote-5].
+The keyword `ROT_MODL` should be set to specify the rotation model used for rotation compensation[^footnote-4].
 It can refer to specific, predefined models such as `ALLEN` (Allen, Astrophys.
 Quantities, 1979), `HOWARD` (Howard _et al._), `SIDEREAL`, `SYNODIC`, `CARRINGTON`, `SNODGRASS` or `aaa.a` – arcseconds per hour (units \[arcsec/h\]).
 See also the SolarSoft routine `diff_rot.pro`.
 If other models have been used, please create an [issue](https://github.com/IHDE-Alliance/solarnet_metadata/issues), or set `ROT_MODL` to `FORMULA`, and specify the formula in the keyword `ROT_FORM`.
 The formula specified is meant to be human-readable, not machine readable, thus e.g., `' A sin(….)'`, using parameter names that are common within your community.
 An explanation in the comments may be useful.
 The units should be degrees per day.
 More important, though is that the coordinate variation is reflected in the WCS description of the data, using cross terms between the time coordinate and spatial coordinates in the `PCi_j` matrix or by tabulating the coordinates.

-[^footnote-5]: For SolarSoft, the correct order in which these sub-packages should be listed may be found by tracing the effects on !PATH from the beginning (the $SSW_INSTR environment variable) to the end, taking into account the effects of rm_path and add_path statements.
+[^footnote-4]: This might be important when comparing observations where cross-correlation cannot be used for alignment -e.g., coronal observations vs. photospheric observations.
+In such cases, different rotation models might cause a drift between the two.
+The information in this keyword can be used to prevent misunderstandings and misinterpretations in in such situations.

 If other relevant keywords seem necessary, we recommend using keywords starting with `'ROT_'`, but please contact us as well.